netzero-labs/netzero-labs/docs/diagnostics/Powerwall2.md

 Once you have the IP address and password, enter them in Netzero (`Monitoring > Connect`).
 Netzero will connect to the Gateway, collect diagnostic data, and display it in the Powerwall and Strings tabs.

+Note: on iOS, Netzero will ask for permission to connect to the Local Network.
+The permission needs to be granted for the connection to succeed.
+If you ever rejected the permission, you can re-enable it from your device's Settings menu: **Settings > Apps > Netzero > Local Network**.

 ## Diagnostic Data

 ### Powerwall Capacity